 - Cold air and hot air containment.
 Implementing physical barriers to avoid that cold air in supply aisles mix with hot air in exhaust aisles.

 - Higher cooling temperature setpoint.
 Raising temperature setpoints in data centers lowers power consumption and extends the cooling systems’ lifespan.

 - Heat recovery and recycling.
 Reusing data centers’ excess heat to warm nearby households, offices and schools can significantly reduce emissions.
 Heat recovery is a smart way of minimizing energy waste and optimizing energy consumption.
-Especially when considering that data centers generate a huge amount of excess heat from all the equipment and systems they host.
+Especially when taking into account that data centers generate a huge amount of excess heat from all the equipment and systems they host.

 - Cooling system modernization.
 Simply by updating cooling systems, data centers can considerably improve energy efficiency.
-As an example, Interxion updated its cooling systems in Madrid’s data center MAD1 and got to increase the free cooling hours from 2,700 hours per year to 7,700 hours per year.
+As an example, Interxion updated its cooling systems in Madrid’s data center MAD1 and increased the free cooling hours from 2,700 to 7,700 hours per year.

 Artificial Intelligence and Machine Learning

 The use of Artificial Intelligence (AI) in data centers is expected to bring considerable benefits in terms of performance, costs and efficiency.
 Large data centers already use AI and Machine Learning (ML) for identifying new efficiency improvements.
-They use deep learning and artificial neural networks for:
+Data centers use deep learning and artificial neural networks for:

 - optimizing cooling systems,

 - predicting power use,